chl49/SQL-Database-MyInventory/README.md

 # Project
-- Database Management System designed for tracking e-commerce
+- E-commerce App that uses relational database to track and retrieve data items

-Interface created using flask
+- Web Application created using flask

 # Applications used:
 - Spyder 4.0